allegro/turnilo/docs/webperf.md

 ### Manual (dead) code elimination

-Sometimes we can't rely on libraries' authors or on Webpack in terms of tree-shaking aka dead-code-elimantion and we have to take matters into our own hands.
+Sometimes we can't rely on libraries' authors or on Webpack in terms of tree-shaking aka dead-code-elimination, and we have to take matters into our own hands.

 Webpack by [`IgnorePlugin`](https://webpack.js.org/plugins/ignore-plugin/) allows to drop selected modules and this [how Moment's locales are not included in the final bundle](../config/webpack.common.js#45).